sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + The Enemy of Reproducibility is Opacity: What’s Inside the Elliptic Bitcoin Dataset (and Why It Is Wrong)

+## PETS

+### 2026

++ CoinJoin ecosystem insights for Wasabi 1.x, Wasabi 2.x and Whirlpool coordinator-based privacy mixers
++ Gryphes: Hybrid Proofs for Modular SNARKs with Applications to zkRollups
++ Pseudonymity at Risk: Linkage Attacks on Blockchain Users with Off-Chain Cues
++ The Masks We (Think We) Wear: Privacy Threats of Browser-Extension Wallets in the Web3 Ecosystem

 ## FSE